 - Identify safety measures to decrease risk of patient injury caused by use of the pneumatic tourniquet.

-This course consists of eight modules with a total of 72 questions.
 To receive 1.4 contact hours for this module, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
+This course consists of 8 modules with a total of 72 questions.

 This program is approved for 1.4 hours of AEU credit by BASC provider #0102.